Garden conservationists and FGCU students track surge in key species following prescribed burn

 A prescribed burn in July 2023 yielded many plant surprises, including an uptick in the Curtiss’ milkweed population.
 Florida Gulf Coast University plant ecology students, whose class was held at the Garden, collected scientific data to pinpoint where this species grows best to help Garden staff know more about conserving it.
 They documented and mapped 59 Curtiss’ milkweed plants and found that they occur only on the Preserve’s most elevated, dry spots.
 This species prefers full sun all day, so it tends to be found in scrub habitat with few trees.
 Based on these parameters, students used models to predict that Curtiss’ milkweed might also be found in another area of the Preserve that has not yet been burned.
 So perhaps more plant surprises await!

 This article first appears in the 2024 issue of Conserve, the Garden’s conservation magazine.
+Learn more about prescribed burns on our website.

 About the Author